2023 Most Popular Physical Sciences Doctor's Degree Schools in New York

 Women make up 40% of the physical sciences majors at the school.

-Out of the 16 schools in New York that were part of this year’s ranking, University of Rochester landed the # 4 spot on the list.
-Located in the medium-sized city of Rochester, University of Rochester is a private not-for-profit college with a fairly large student population.
+A rank of #4 on this year’s list means University of Rochester is a great place for physical sciences students working on their doctor’s degree.
+Located in the medium-sized city of Rochester, University of Rochester is a private not-for-profit college with a large student population.

 About 32% of the students majoring in physical sciences at the school are women while 68% are male.